cspinelive/dwolla-python/README.md

  * `genauthurl()`: Generates OAuth permission link URL
  * `get()`: Retrieves OAuth + Refresh token pair from Dwolla servers.
  * `refresh()`: Retrieves OAuth + Refresh pair with refresh token.
+ * `catalog()`: Returns a "catalog" of endpoints that are available for use with the current/passed OAuth token.
 * `request.py`:
  * `create()`: Request money from user.
  * `get()`: Lists all pending money requests.